Australians warned against surge in snakes and spiders | DW | 17.12.2021

 Australian scientists said November was the wettest in 122 years of records and among the coolest, due to La Nina.
 The continent has suffered through increasingly extreme droughts, bushfires and floods, all worsened by climate change.
 Despite this, Australia has taken a particularly resistant approach to reducing emissions.

 It has forecast a milder winter for most parts of Europe.
-North-east Asia, the Arctic, and the the eastern part of North America are expected to be warmer, while the north-east of North America, Australia, South-East Asia and the Indian subcontinent are expected
+Northeast Asia, the Arctic, and the eastern part of North America are expected to be warmer, while northeastearn North America, Australia, Southeast Asia and the Indian subcontinent are expected

 to be cooler than usual.